Shuvam1024/shuvam1024-ezNN/README.md

   - If the given mode is "MODE_MULTICAT_CLASSIFICATION", the last activation function should be ACT_SIGMOID

-`learning_rate` is the learning rate for training
+&lt;learning_rate&gt; is the learning rate for training

-`num_epochs` is the number epochs
+&lt;num_epochs&gt; is the number epochs for training

-`training_csv`[,`testing_csv`] is a list of the training csv file and the testing csv file seperated by a comma.
+&lt;training_csv[,testing_csv]&gt; is a list of the training csv file and the testing csv file seperated by a comma.

   - Note that the testing csv file is optional if just training.

-`model_filename` is the name of the file in which to save the trained model;
+&lt;model_filename&gt; is the name of the file in which to save the trained model;

   - If a testing csv file is provided, it will load the model back from this file to run inference on the testing set.

-[`map_of_columns_in_csv`] is an optional parameters which provides an ordered list of collumn indices in the csv files which represent the input features followed by output features.
+&lt;[map_of_columns_in_csv]&gt; is an optional parameters which provides a comma-separated ordered list of collumn indices in the csv files representing the input features followed by output features in order.
-  - Note that the given mode is "MODE_MULTICAT_CLASSIFICATION", the number of output features is always 1, where as in other cases it is the same as the number of noes in the output layer.
+  - Note that if the given mode is "MODE_MULTICAT_CLASSIFICATION", the number of output features is always 1, where as in other cases it is the same as the number of noes in the output layer.

   ./runSimpleNN MODE_REGRESSION_L2 6,5,3,1 ACT_RELU,ACT_RELU,ACT_IDENTITY 0.000001 20000 ./Realestate_train.csv,./Realestate_test.csv